LED bulbs use 75% less energy than incandescent bulbs — DOE

 AI HVAC Zoning Logic Diagram

-Visual Analysis: The Distributed Intelligence
+Visual Analysis: The Distributed Controls

 The diagram above illustrates the 'Mesh' approach to indoor climate: